RaushanKumar25/javascript-practice/README.md

 Data: fetches and send data to the server.
 Role: Makes any website actaionable.

+# Transpile:
-# Transpile: Converting source code from one high-level language to another high-level language and then conver into maching language.
+:Converting source code from one high-level language to another high-level language and then conver into maching language.
 eg: kotlin convert the code into java code and then convert into machine language.
 : Transpile → high-level → high-level (human-readable, often same language but different version).
 :-CoffeeScript / TypeScript are transpiled to javascript.

+# Compile:
-# Compile: Converting source code (high-level language) into a lower-level language, often machine code that the computer can execute.
+:Converting source code (high-level language) into a lower-level language, often machine code that the computer can execute.
 eg: C/C++ → compiled into machine code (.exe on Windows).
 Transpile → high-level → high-level (human-readable)